Copyright 2020 – Stephen Redgwell

 These days, folks point to top competitors and their high end equipment.
 If it was no good, why do they own it?
 Well, I didn’t say it was no good.
 The difference is, they know how to use it properly and can afford it.
 All are looking for an edge.
 Some have sponsors.

 The second is “Keeping up with the Joneses”.
 It’s a form of social pressure.
 They read about others on websites who own $3000 rifle scopes or expensive dies and presses.
 They feel that they need these things too.
 Sadly, they are willing to put themselves into hock to accomplish this.
-Part of this ‘keeping up’ problem is tied to the glam factor.
-My take on this: Don’t buy what you don’t really need or can’t afford!
+Part of the ‘keeping up’ problem is tied to the glam factor.
+My take on it: Don’t buy what you don’t really need or can’t afford!

 Top competitors also do things differently than casual shooters and hunters.
 They practice a lot, and know how to analyze and correct deficiencies.
 Some use coaches.
 All of them spend a lot of time shooting.
 It’s the time spent, and knowing how to practice that are important.
 Priming tools, rifle stocks and other things, while important, are secondary.